 According to modern estimates, Europe lost nearly 50% of its population in less than ten years due to plague.

 Due to the inability to combat the plague or to understand its origins, the common population in Europe took to religion with renewed fervor.

 The minorities faced the suspicion and wrath of the Christian population who deemed them responsible for what they saw as the scourge of God.

 Many groups such as Jews, Romani and others were widely persecuted as a result.

 The Black Death instilled a new passion for religion, superstitions and the supernatural.

-Most European countries closed their economics and diminished the volume of imports and exports in a bid to mitigate the outbreak of plague.
+Most Medieval European countries closed their economics and diminished the volume of imports and exports in a bid to mitigate the outbreak of plague.

 The plague had a very notable effect on the peasant population.
 Due to heavy loss of population, peasants were high in demand after the Black Death.
 Consequently, they enjoyed better wages and favorable working conditions compared to the time before the plague.